Nuclear fallout: Nuclear reactor accident

 Fallout can also refer to nuclear accidents, although a nuclear reactor does not explode like a nuclear weapon.
 The isotopic signature of bomb fallout is very different from the fallout from a serious power reactor accident (such as Chernobyl or Fukushima).

 The key differences are in volatility and half-life.

 Volatility

-The boiling point of an element (or its compounds) is able to control the percentage of that element a power reactor accident releases.
-The ability of an element to form a solid controls the rate it is deposited on the ground after having been injected into the atmosphere by a nuclear detonation or accident.
+The boiling point of an element (or its compounds) determines the percentage of that element that a power reactor accident releases.
+The ability of an element to form a solid determines the rate it is deposited on the ground after having been injected into the atmosphere by a nuclear detonation or accident.

 Half-life

-A half life is the time it takes half of the radiation of a specific substance to decay.
+A half life is the time it takes the radiation emitted by a specific substance to decay to half the initial value.
 A large amount of short-lived isotopes such as 97Zr are present in bomb fallout.
 This isotope and other short-lived isotopes are constantly generated in a power reactor, but because the criticality occurs over a long length of time, the majority of these short lived isotopes decay before they can be released.